slerman12/UnifiedML/README.md

 </summary>
 <br>

-For the best tutorial on Custom Datasets, see our full [end-to-end example]() of Crystalographic-Structure-And-Space-Group classification, in which we fully reproduce the [paper on classifying crystal structures and space groups from X-ray diffraction patterns]() in a single succinct file and some UnifiedML commands.
+For the best tutorial on Custom Datasets, see our full [end-to-end example]() of Crystalographic-Structure-And-Space-Group classification, in which we fully reproduce the [paper on classifying crystal structures and space groups from X-ray diffraction patterns]() in a single succinct file with some UnifiedML commands.
 The custom Crystal & Space Groups dataset will be downloaded automatically in the example.

 </details>